Anime censorship is the reason I’m fine with the industry NOT expanding on an international level.

 Though It doesn’t help that artists are in poor working conditions either, depending on which studio we’re talking about.
 And that “sort of” puts Japan in a desperate position going forward.

-If anime declines on their home turf, how will anime studios make money and stay in business?
+If anime declines on their home turf, how will anime studios make

 With the internet and technology the obvious answer is go global.
 But that comes at a price as I’ll get into.